chunweiz/CCUX/doc/build.md

 ***
 ## Component

-This is how a generated build structure for a baseline typically looks like:
+This is how a generated build structure for a component typically looks like:

 ```
 +-- build/<component ui5 namespace path>